Def1d0se/Mineraldata/README.md

 # Mineraldata
-Mineral data obtained using first-principles calculations
+Mineral data in the repository is obtained using first-principles calculations.